Path-Check/paper-cred/SPECIFICATION.md

 All fields (keys as well as values) are case-insensitive in both JSON and URI format.
 For clarity and ease of reading, examples in this document are given in mixed case.
-When performing operations such as hash comparison, a case-insensitive comparison function must be used.
+When performing operations such as hash comparison, a case-insensitive comparison function MUST be used.

 ### Signature and Hash Verification
-Due to the Alphanumeric QR code character set, cryptographic signatures and hashes must be calculated against uppercased versions of the underlying data.
+Due to the Alphanumeric QR code character set, cryptographic signatures and hashes MUST be calculated against uppercased versions of the underlying data.
 Data to be used for hashes is serialized in the specified order.
 Signatures should be calculated against the actual data and order encoded to QR to permit signature verification.
 In some cases, Percent encoding is used to address QR code character set limitations.
 This encoding should be reversed before signature or hash verification.

 ### Format of the **SIGNATURE** Block
 The signature block contains the hexadecimal ECDSA signature digest of the prepared **DATA** block and a keyId referencing the database and public key used to verify the ECDSA signature.
 For signature verification, devices should maintain indexed local key-value stores of approved public keys in PEM format.
 In the example below, the public key used to verify the signature is “1a9” in the “cdc” (local key/value) store.